Step 1. Contact Potential EES Faculty Advisors

 The EES graduate program is very competitive and selective.
 We encourage you to contact potential EES faculty advisors to inquire if they are accepting new students and/or have funding opportunities, prior to submitting a formal application.
 You should try to match your own areas of interest with those of your potential faculty advisor.
 This listing of EES faculty may be found here.

 Step 2.
 Complete a Formal Application

-If you are encouraged to apply by a potential EES faculty advisor, please follow the application instructions provided by the University of Maine Graduate School by clicking here.
+If you are encouraged to apply by a potential EES faculty advisor, please follow the application instructions provided by the University of Maine Graduate School.

 Step 3.
 EES Faculty Advisor Selections & Review

 Once your application is complete, it will be forwarded from the Graduate School to the EES program.
 We will verify that an EES faculty has agreed to be your advisor.
 Then we will evaluate your undergraduate (and graduate, if applicable) grade point averages, scores on the general Graduate Record Examinations (GRE), three letters of recommendation, relevant training and experience in ecology or environmental science, and individual potential for achievement.
 TOEFL scores are required for international applicants.

 We attempt to make admission decisions within 6-8 weeks of your application.
 Our admission decision is forwarded to the Graduate School, which will send you an official letter of admission.
 Funding is arranged through your EES faculty advisor and any funding offers will come from them.

 EES typically admits students with a GPA greater than 3.0 during their undergraduate career.
 Our students also tend to have scored higher than the 50th percentile in two out of the three GRE test areas (verbal, quantitative, and analytical writing).
 The personal statement, resume, and letters of recommendation are also important, and will weigh heavily in admission decisions for students not meeting the recommended GPA and GRE benchmarks.